microtrain/bootcamp/13-Express/02-Express.md

 Add gitignore: None
 Add a license: MIT License

-Clone the project into your home directory.
+Clone the repository into your home directory.
 Replace YOUR-GITHUB-ACCOUNT with the actual account details (for the sale of this lesson we will refer to this as *mean.example.com*).

 ```sh
 cd ~/